hacl-star/hacl-star/README.md

 We are also working on a JavaScript backend to F* that would enable us to extract HACL* as a JavaScript library.

-# Maintainers
+# Authors and Maintainers

+HACL* was originially developed as part of the Ph.D. thesis of Jean Karim Zinzindohoué.
+It contains contributions from many researchers at INRIA and Microsoft Research, and is being actively developed and maintained within [Project Everest].

+Its current maintainers are:
-* Benjamin Beurdouche
+* Benjamin Beurdouche (benjamin.beurdouche@inria.fr)
-* Karthikeyan Bhargavan
+* Karthikeyan Bhargavan (karthikeyan.bhargavan@inria.fr)
-* Jean-Karim Zinzindohoué